-After the lowest ever Express Entry draw was held on May 31, 2017, with a cutoff of 413, recent draws have risen to the low to mid 440s, including a draw of 445 on November 28, 2018.
+After the lowest ever Express Entry draw was held on May 31, 2017, with a cutoff of 413, recent draws have risen to the low to mid 440s, including a draw of 443 on January 23, 2019.
+(A few draws have been a little higher or lower based mainly on the timing of the draws.)
 These levels are still readily attainable by persons with strong language test results, a bachelor’s degree or better, and several years of work experience.
 Most applications continue to be processed very rapidly in six months or less.

 We consider it likely that the cutoffs may drop slightly during the course of the upcoming year in order to meet the increased annual immigration targets.
 Immigration to Canada in as little as six months remains a realistic goal for many, including H-1B visa holders and DACA recipients in the United States.